First Contact Fears? Messaging Aliens Not Such A Scary Idea, Scientist Says

 “And instead of sending messages where it would take 50,000 years to get a reply, we should send messages to stars that are closer so that, even if it takes a decade or two to get a reply, at least it would be in a person’s lifetime.”

-Seth Shostak, senior scientist for the SETI Institute, said similar words to Vakoch’s in 2015, telling The Independent that due to the so-called “leakage,” fear over whether or not to actively send messages to try and contact aliens is moot, because “it’s too late to worry about it.”
+Seth Shostak, senior scientist for the SETI Institute, said similar words to Vakoch’s in 2015, telling the Independent that due to the so-called “leakage,” fear over whether or not to actively send messages to try and contact aliens is moot, because “it’s too late to worry about it.”

 Besides Vakoch’s METI International, Breakthrough Initiatives, a nonprofit space outreach organization founded by billionaire Yuri Milner and supported by Facebook’s Mark Zuckerberg and, oddly enough, Stephen Hawking, also has plans for what has become known as “Active SETI.”
 Its Breakthrough Message will soon launch — perhaps as early as next year, according to NBC News — its phase of soliciting ideas for both the message and the method of conveyance.

-And although there are many scientists that support the idea of “active SETI,” and quite a few who are opposed to programs like METI and Breakthrough Message, as reported by The Inquisitr, there are also many who are on the fence as to what might be the better course to take.
+And although there are many scientists that support the idea of “active SETI,” and quite a few who are opposed to programs like METI and Breakthrough Message, as reported by the Inquisitr, there are also many who are on the fence as to what might be the better course to take.

 Lucianne Walkowicz, an astrophysicist at the Adler Planetarium in Chicago, told NBC News, “There’s a possibility that if we actively message, with the intention of getting the attention of an intelligent civilization, that the civilization we contact would not necessarily have our best interests in mind.
 On the other hand, there might be great benefits.
 It could be something that ends life on Earth, and it might be something that accelerates the ability to live quality lives on Earth.
 We have no way of knowing.”